 College of Arts & Sciences

-The Public Policy & Administration track prepares students for careers in the public and not-for-profit sectors.
+The Public Policy & Administration concentration prepares students for careers in the public and not-for-profit sectors.
 Your curriculum will cover areas of interest including policy analysis, research methods, non-profit management, economics, and more.

 The Cultures & Societies concentration focuses on understanding connections between people and identity.
 Explore diverse perspectives and areas of study including comparative studies, people and the environment, anthropology, economics, and more.

 The Online RN to BSN in the College of Nursing is designed for Registered Nurses (RNs) who hold an Associate’s degree or Diploma in Nursing.
 Details regarding admissions requirements and procedures can be found on the departmental website.

 The Online BSSW Program in the College of Social Work is specifically designed for transfer students who have earned 60 transferrable credit hours and an Associate of Art (A.A.) or Associate of Science (A.S.) degree from a regionally accredited community college prior to enrollment the Online BSSW Program.
 Applicants possessing other Associate degrees (for example, Associates of Applied Science) will not be considered for admission.
 Applicants completing the Tennessee Transfer Pathway are highly encouraged to apply.
 For any questions about admission or program requirements, please contact Dr. Robert Mindrup at email@example.com or Gina Middleton at firstname.lastname@example.org